OpenDrift/opendrift/docs/source/index.rst

 OpenDrift is a software package for modeling the trajectories and fate of objects or substances drifting in the ocean, or even in the atmosphere.

-OpenDrift is open source, and is programmed in Python.
+OpenDrift is open source (available on `GitHub <https://github.com/OpenDrift/opendrift/>`_), and is programmed in Python.
 As the software is very generic, it is rather a "framework" than a "trajectory model" in the traditional sense.
 Trajectory models for specific purposes (e.g. :py:mod:`oil drift <opendrift.models.openoil>`, :py:mod:`search and rescue